miwashi-edu/edu-storybook/README.md

 # edu-storybook

-> Create a project for component development.
+> Add rollup to the project.

 ## Prepare